deven96/ahnlich/sdk/ahnlich-client-py/README.md

 ```

 When Your PR is made, changes in the client version file would trigger a release build to Pypi

-NOTE:
-1. `current_version` in `.bumpversion.cfg` and `CLIENT_VERSION` should be equal to the last/current version of a package (it will be upgraded correspondingly to the release by user's choice (`major, minor, patch`))
-2. `bumpversion` requires clean Git working directory to update the tag.

 ## Type Meanings